 Please note this fund closed to applications on 8 June 2022.

-The fund can be used to:
+The Food Strategy Support Fund can be used to:

 - Provide education resources in relation to food growing and healthy eating

 - Pay for professional services needed to set up new sites such as ground investigations

 - Help address food poverty and increase food growing knowledge for example developing grow your own initiatives at home

 See further guidance on our Food Strategy Fund grant application guidance page

 The application process for the grants is simple and straightforward and all ideas which address climate change, sustainability, environmental resilience, and food growing will be considered.
 Make sure you have read the guidance notes for each of the funds before applying.

 Or if you require further information or need help with the form, please contact our dedicated Sustainable Development Officer on: email@example.com